clair3st/django-imager/README.md

 - `/images/library` Library of a users photos and albums.
 - `/images/albums/<id>` Detail view of album by <id>.
 - `/images/photos/<id>` Detail view of photo by <id>.
+- `/images/albums/add/` Add a new album.
+- `/images/photos/add/` Add a new photo.